Documentation

 {{group.title}}

-A Hornbill automation is a definable automated task that will occur within the workflow.
-The following Hornbill automations are included with the Hornbill platform (Core).
-Additional automations are provided by each installed application that uses workflows.
-Any application that utilizes workflows can access and use the Core Automations.
+A Hornbill automation is a definable node that can be added to a workflow to perform a number of tasks.
+Additional Hornbill automations are provided by each installed application.
+Any application that utilizes workflows can access and use the Core Hornbill automations.

 Adding a Hornbill automation